 Protective services for the president and others.
 Norton Healthcare may disclose medical information about patients to authorized federal officials so they may provide protection to the president, other authorized persons or foreign heads of state or to conduct special investigations.

 Inmates.
 If a patient is an inmate of a correctional institution, Norton Healthcare may release medical information about the patient to the correctional institution or to a law enforcement official who has custody.
-This release would be necessary: (1) for the institution to provide the patient with health care, (2) to protect the patient’s health and safety or the health and safety of others, or (3) for the safety and security of the correctional institution.
+This release would be necessary: (l) for the institution to provide the patient with health care; (2) to protect the patient’s health and safety or the health and safety of others; or (3) for the safety and security of the correctional institution.

 Right to inspect and copy.
 Patients have the right to inspect and copy medical information that may be used to make decisions about their care.
 Usually, this includes medical and billing records but does not include psychotherapy notes.

-To inspect and copy medical information while an inpatient in a Norton Healthcare hospital, patients must provide a written request to their nurse.
-Once they have left the facility, patients must submit their request in writing to the Norton Healthcare Health Information Management Department at P.O.
-Box 35070, Louisville, KY 40232-5070 or to the office manager of the practice at which the patient was treated.
-For billing records, contact the Norton Healthcare Health Information Management Department at the address above.
-If the facility uses or maintains an electronic health record with respect to your medical information, you have the right to obtain an electronic copy of the information if you so choose.
-If you request an electronic copy of your information, we will provide the information in the format requested if it is feasible to do so.
-Patients may be charged a fee for the costs of copying, mailing or other supplies associated with the request (for example, your costs may include the cost of a flash drive, if that is how you request a copy of your information be produced).
+To inspect and copy medical or billing information, patients must submit their request in writing to the Norton Healthcare Health Information Management Department.
+If the facility uses or maintains an electronic health record with respect to medical information, patients have the right to obtain an electronic copy of the information if they so choose.
+If a patient requests an electronic copy of his or her information, we will provide the information in the format requested if it is feasible to do so.
+Patients may be charged a reasonable, cost-based fee for the costs of copying, mailing or other supplies associated with the request (for example, the costs may include the cost of a flash drive, if that is how the patient requested a copy of the information be produced).